Serving Brooklyn & All NYC Boroughs

 What this usually costs in Brooklyn

-Real-world ranges for Brooklyn homes.
+When a technician diagnoses the issue, here's the typical cost range for the repair.
 The exact number depends on parts, access, and how long it's been failing.

-Replace dual-run capacitor
+Replace capacitor

 Compressor / fan won't start